EynardM/PFE_OPTIM/README.md

 - **main**: The main function executes optimization algorithms.
 It initializes data, runs the `get_basic_journeys` function, and optionally runs examples, hill climbing with maximum complexity, and simulated annealing with both maximum and lower complexity based on the flags provided.

+To launch main.py you just need to be in the repo and run this command:
+`python main.py `

 ## Config